wmde/wikibase-release-pipeline/docs/topics/upgrading.md

 # Upgrading wikibase docker images

-This document describes the process that can be applied when backing up and upgrading your wikibase base and bundle images.
+This document describes the process that can be applied when backing up and upgrading your Wikibase base and bundle images.

-# Backup your data!
+# Back up your data

-Always backup your data before attempting an upgrade!
-Backing up the database is **NOT** enough to be able to restore a failed upgrade.
+Always back up your data before attempting an upgrade!
+Backing up the database is **NOT** sufficient to restore a failed upgrade.
 Remember that any content in the containers, in particular the `/var/www/html/LocalSettings.php` file is generated at startup and is at **risk of being lost once the old containers are removed!**
 ## Back up your database

 In all of our images we rely on a database to persist data.
 Normally these are stored in Docker volumes and can be seen in the mysql container in the Docker example as `mediawiki-mysql-data`.